andrewlukoshko/shim-review-cloudlinux/ISSUE_TEMPLATE.md

 product installations

 ###### How do you manage and protect the keys used in your SHIM?
-They're stored in an HSM.
+They're stored in an HSM token provided by Certification Authority.

 ###### Do you use EV certificates as embedded certificates in the SHIM?
 Yes